Shenandoah Junction in Jefferson County, West Virginia — The American South (Appalachia)

 Union forces soon reoccupied the depot.
 The vital rail line remained a frequent target of Confederate raids.
 The Union regiments posted here to guard the railroad camped in the fields behind you, the station-master occupied the stone portion of the depot and commissary supplied were stored in the wooden part.

 Erected by West Virginia Civil War Trails.

 Other nearby markers.
-At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
-General William Darke (about 300 feet away, measured in a direct General William Darke (about 500 feet away); Peter Burr House (approx. 1.9 miles away); The Greenback Raid (approx. 2.1 miles away); John C. Heinz House (approx. 3.4 miles away); "Travelers' Rest" (approx. 3.6 miles away); Col. Drake (approx. 3.7 miles away); Assessing the Obstacle (approx. 3.8 miles away).
+At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
+General William Darke (about 300 feet away, measured in a direct line); a different marker also named General William Darke (about 500 feet away); York Hill (approx. 1½ miles away); Peter Burr House (approx. 1.9 miles away); Peter Burr / William Burr Houses (approx. 1.9 miles away); Hockensmith Apple Storage Building (approx. 2.1 miles away); Gap View Farm (approx. 2.1 miles away); The Greenback Raid (approx. 2.1 miles away).
 Touch for a list and map of all markers in Shenandoah Junction.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on August 17, 2012, by Don Morfe of Baltimore, Maryland.
-This page has been viewed 620 times since then and 91 times this year.
+It was originally submitted on August 17, 2012, by Don Morfe of Baltimore, Maryland.
+This page has been viewed 768 times since then and 32 times this year.
 Photos: 1, 2. submitted on August 17, 2012, by Don Morfe of Baltimore, Maryland.
 3. submitted on August 26, 2012, by Don Morfe of Baltimore, Maryland.
 4. submitted on September 10, 2012, by Don Morfe of Baltimore, Maryland.
 5, 6. submitted on August 26, 2012, by Craig Swain of Leesburg, Virginia. • Craig Swain was the editor who published this page.